caporaso-lab/q2-books/q2-shotgun/q2-shotgun/02-read-analysis.md

     --verbose \
     --p-memory-mapping False ##this was taking too much time for me
 ```
+At this point we have kraken reports and hits.

+ Reports are per sample tab seperated files that contain **read** information per line.
+Hits are per sample tab seperated files that contain **taxon** information per line

+Hits contain read information on each line:  U/C based on if the read was classified or not, the read id as seen in the fastq header,Taxonomic ID(or 0 if unclassified), The length of the sequences, amd list of LCA mappings of each k-mer (which indicates what k-mers mapped to which taxonomic annotations).

+Reports contain taxon information on each line: Percentage of fragments covered by the clade root, number of fragments covered by clade root, Number of fragments assigned directly to this taxon, a rank code: indicating (U)nclassified, (R)oot, (D)omain, (K)ingdom, (P)hylum, (C)lass, (O)rder, (F)amily, (G)enus, or (S)pecies, NCBI taxonomic ID number, and taxonomic annotation.

+For more information on Kraken outputs, [visit the Kraken Manual] (https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown)!

+Bracken uses a Bracken database, the length of your reads and the kraken reports to give you a `feature-table[Frequency]`

 ```bash
 qiime moshpit estimate-bracken \
     --i-bracken-db /projects/microbiome/biological-reference-data/2023.06.05-k2-plus-pf-bracken-db.qza \